 Finally, Gretchen asked students to write in their writing notebooks about birds, using vocabulary words if possible, and/or to reflect on the podcast lesson.

 Once all students had finished the quiz, Gretchen projected the questions on the screen and discussed with students which strategies they used and why they chose the answers they did.
 This offered the opportunity for students to learn from each other and for their teacher to better understand their thinking to inform further instruction.
 Reviewing students’ completed listening organizers and writing notebook entries also provided insight into students listening comprehension strengths and weaknesses.

 There are many ways to implement each lesson, and this snapshot offers just one example of how Listenwise stories can be integrated into dynamic elementary instruction.
-A new collection of elementary lessons will be available in January 2020!
+If you want to pilot our new beta collection of elementary lessons reach out to firstname.lastname@example.org.